Hakesh/p1-sherpa-finder/README.md

 ## Credits

 - [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template)
-  - My repository was created using the template given by Code Institute.
+  - My repository was created using the GitPod template given by Code Institute.

 - [Wallpaper Abyss](https://wall.alphacoders.com/)
   - Great resource for all kinds of wallpapers.
 This is where i found the background image for the sign up form.